 Insofar as remuneration paid from section 12 funding was concerned, section 6 of the Bill would have allowed the Minister for Education and Skills to set appropriate rates, scales or ranges of remuneration (section 6(1) of the Bill, amending section 25(4) of the 1997 Act), subject to an application to the Public Service Appointments Commission (the Commission) for what the Explanatory Memorandum describes as “binding arbitration” (section 6(2) of the Bill).
 And if the universities had wished to exceed those rates, scales or ranges of remuneration, section 6 of the Bill would have allowed them to do so in accordance with a framework agreed with the HEA (section 6(1) of the Bill, amending section 25(5) of the 1997 Act), again subject to an application to the Commission for binding arbitration (section 6(3) of the Bill).

 Here and elsewhere, the Minister for Education and Skills, Jan O’Sullivan, speaking at the Second Stage debate, rejected any role for the Commission “whose job is basically not in this area”.
 This may be so, but it was simply an excuse to reject the principle of independent arbitration.
 The structure of the Bill would have allowed for any independent arbitrator, not necessarily the Commission.
 It proposed the Commission since that was already there, but a specialist independent arbitrator, whose job – in the Minister’s words – would basically be in this area, would not be difficult to draft or establish.
+Update: indeed, given the subsequent establishment of a Public Service Pay Commission, this is a task which that Commission could appropriately perform.

 The government is thinking about going further in its control of university finances.
 For example, the Government recently published its Legislative Programme for Spring/Summer 2015 (pdf); and in Section A of that programme (which relates to Bills expected to be published during the current session of the Oireachtas) there is a reference to a Universities (Amendment) Bill – to give the Minister for Education the power to require universities to comply with government guidelines on remuneration, allowances, pensions and staffing numbers in the University sector.
 The Heads of that Bill were published in 2012 (pdf).
 They were controversial at the time.
 Given the Minister’s comments at the Second Stage debate of the Bill, it is likely that this will be rolled up into the more comprehensive Higher Education Reform Bill which she is now promising is imminent.
 And if there is little change between the 2012 Heads and this aspect of the Minister’s forthcoming Bill, then doubtless further controversy is in the offing.
 The 2012 Heads provided for a very heavy-handed means of ensuring compliance with government guidelines on remuneration, including a very cumbersome procedure for the appointment of a person to exercise the functions of the university in respect of remuneration.
 Section 6 of the Bill would have provided for a different approach.
 Building on the distinction between section 12 funding and other funding, section 6(4) of the Bill (inserting a new section 20A into the 1997 Act) would have afforded the Minister the power to give a direction relating to section 12 funding (section 20A(1)) with which the university would have to comply (section 20A(2)); and if it did not, then the Minister could simply invoke the existing compliance procedures in section 20 and section 21 [as amended by section 6(5) of the Bill] of the 1997 Act (rather than the unwieldy and draconian procedures proposed in the 2012 Heads).